Drunken Tai Chi

 ⏱️ Runtime & Duration

-The total runtime of Drunken Tai Chi is 91 minutes (1h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Drunken Tai Chi (1984) is 91 minutes (1h 31m).
+Directed by Yuen Woo-Ping, the film runs for 91 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Drunken Tai Chi is classified as a ABOVE AVERAGE.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, Drunken Tai Chi is classified as a HIT.
 It remains an essential part of the 1984 cinematic calendar.

 Frequently Asked Questions